East Hills Mall; Bakersfield, California

 When I visited in early January 2009, there was a robust plan to redevelop the center, bringing in new tenants and adding more of an entertainment and dining focus.
 A year later, the anchorless East Hills Mall filed for bankruptcy, its hopes dashed by the low likelihood of a housing rebound in this somewhat depressed corner of California.
 While the mall remains open, it serves as little more than a lobby for the movie theatres and a handful of local merchants who have been able to survive with so little foot traffic.
 The bankruptcy itself may also force even more dramatic changes–such as the (possibly likely) outcome that the mall will be demolished and completely replaced.
 Given its condition, that may not be a terrible option.

-16 Responses to “East Hills Mall; Bakersfield, California”
+31 thoughts on “East Hills Mall; Bakersfield, California”

 1. Wow, what incredibly bad anchor choices in retrospect.
 One thing I’m curious about: was the theater originally a real anchor, because it was almost certainly added on later.